South Korea’s impeached president is removed from office, four months after declaring martial law

 Seoul, South Korea (CNN) — South Korea’s highest court has removed embattled President Yoon Suk Yeol from office, ending months of uncertainty and legal wrangling after he briefly declared martial law in December and plunged the nation into political turmoil.

-The court’s decision on Friday marks Yoon’s formal dismissal from the presidency after parliament voted to impeach him in December, relieving many lawmakers who feared he could try imposing martial law again if he was reinstated.
+The court’s decision on Friday marks Yoon’s formal dismissal from the presidency after parliament voted to impeach him late last year.
+His removal takes effect immediately, meaning he must now leave the presidential residence, and will trigger an election to replace him.

-In a separate trial, Yoon was arrested in January on charges of leading an insurrection, then released in March after a court canceled his arrest warrant – though it did not drop his charges.

 It’s a remarkable fall from grace for the former prosecutor-turned-politician, who rose to prominence for his role in the impeachment and imprisonment of another president years ago – only to now meet the same fate.